NYULibraries/ichabod/CONTRIBUTING.md

 #Documentation

 We hope that with the use of RSpec and Cucumber, along with good coding practice that emphasises cleaner and simpler code, the code will become self documenting.
-What that means is that we expect variable, class, and method names to be descriptive enough that the person viewing the code understands what it's purpose is.
+What that means is that we expect variable, class, and method names to be descriptive enough that the person viewing the code understands what its purpose is.

 Self documenting code does not mean your code will be void of any sort of documentation, far from it.
 Self documentation means it won't rely on heavy documentation for a peer to figure out what is going on.